Local Lorentz Transformation and Mass-Energy Relation of Spinor: Introduction

 \section{Introduction}

-The Einstein's mass-energy relation is the apotheosis of the elegance and simplicity of modern science, which becomes one of the cornerstone of the modern physics.
-However its original derivation is based on a idealized model and only valid for linear theories\cite{E1}.
-In \cite{gu1} we find that, for a spinor with nonlinear potential, the energy-speed relation includes fine structure, namely, the energy caused by potentials differs from (\ref{1.0}).
-In $E=mc^2$, the total mass $m$ should weakly depend on the speed $v$ of the particle, and different kind of potential leads to different energy-speed relation.
-Since the interactive potentials take an important role in the theory of elementary particles, it is meaningful to derive the detailed energy-speed relation for each kind potential.
-These relations can be used as the fingerprints of the interactive potentials, and then can be measured by elaborated experiments.
+Einstein's mass-energy relation is the apotheosis of the elegance and simplicity of modern science, which becomes a cornerstone of the modern physics.
+However its original derivation is based on an idealized model and valid only for linear theories\cite{E1}.
+For a spinor with self-potential, the energy-speed relation includes fine structure\cite{gu1}, namely, the energy caused by potentials differs from (\ref{1.0}).
+In $E=mc^2$, the total mass $m$ should weakly depend on the speed $v$ of the particle, and a different kind of potential leads to a different energy-speed relation.
+So it is meaningful to derive the detailed energy-speed relation for each kind potential.
+These relations can be used as the fingerprints of the interactive potentials, and can be measured by elaborated experiments.